hr718267-tech/personal-portfolio/README.md

 # personal-portfolio

 A clean and modern Web Design & IT portfolio created as part of my learning journey.
-Built with Framer, focusing on simplicity, usability, and a Japanese-style clean layout.

-## 🔗 Live Portfolio
-(এখানে তোমার Framer portfolio link বসাবে)

 ## 📚 About
 This portfolio showcases: